1. Overview

 3. How households are classified

-Household formation can be complex and there may be many living arrangements for which it is not immediately obvious where they might fit into the main categories used in the Families and households datasets.
+Household formation can be complex and there may be many living arrangements for which it is not immediately obvious where they might fit into the main categories used in our Families and households datasets.
 The following scenarios feature some common circumstances and explain how these are captured in these tables.

 Living alone